midiaries/datahub/README.md

 - Open a new terminal window and change directory to where you cloned the backend repo, and just configured the `.env` for your setup
 - run `yarn install` and wait while it fetches and installs all the dependencies needed
-- once completed, run `sequelize db:migrate` to initialize the database with all the migrations
+- once completed, run `yarn sequelize db:migrate` to initialize the database with all the migrations
     * this step sets up all the tables, configures some starting defaults, and preps everyting for you
     * while the migrations run, it'll output what it's doing and what step it is on, including outputting the default Username and Password for logging in the first time
 - once migrations are completed successfully, you can run `yarn dev` to start the backend